aiji42/next-fortress/README.md

 It is used to inspect requests and control responses based on the `forts` you set.
 It will always be overwritten on server starts to keep up with changes in the plugin.

-If for some reason you want to prevent overwriting (e.g. custom processing), or if you can't create that file automatically (e.g. monorepo configuration), you can switch to manual by adding `parepare: true` to the configuration.
+If for some reason you want to prevent overwriting (e.g. custom processing), or if you can't create that file automatically (e.g. monorepo configuration), you can switch to manual by adding `prepared: true` to the configuration.
 ```js
 const withFortress = require('next-fortress')({
   forts: [